lightning/bolts/07-routing-gossip.md

 to indicate which end this is.
 It can do this multiple times, if it wants to change fees.

+A node MAY still create a `channel_update` to communicate the channel parameters to the other endpoint, even though the channel has not been announced, e.g., because the `channels_public` bit was not set.
+For further privacy such a `channel_update` MUST NOT be forwarded to other peers.
+Note that such a `channel_update` that is not preceded by a `channel_announcement` is invalid to any other peer and would be discarded.

 1. type: 258 (`channel_update`)
 2. data:
     * [`64`:`signature`]